LagrangianPoint/Apache-Rewrite-Maps-Python/README.md

 ### Notes
-It is very importat to keep in mind that these scripts will be loaded only once by Apache, and it will keep running all the time.
+It is very importat to keep in mind that these scripts will be loaded only once by Apache, and they will keep running all the time.
 So if you plan to modify any of this scripts live , you'll need to restart apache every time.
 For debugging purposes, I strongly recommend you adding the following to your virtual host:
 ```